 "Funds flow per share – operating activities" is a supplemental financial measure.
-Funds flow per share – operating activities is comprised of funds flow provided by (used in) operating activities divided by the basic and diluted weighted average number of common shares outstanding for the period.
-See “Summary of Financial Information”.
+Funds flow per share – operating activities is comprised of funds flow provided (used) by operating activities divided by the basic and diluted weighted average number of common shares outstanding for the period.
+See "Summary of Financial Information".

 "Net cash per share – operating activities" is a supplemental financial measure.
-Net cash per share – operating activities is comprised of net cash provided by (used in) operating activities divided by the basic and diluted weighted average number of common shares outstanding for the period.
-See “Summary of Financial Information”.
+Net cash per share – operating activities is comprised of net cash provided (used) by operating activities divided by the basic and diluted weighted average number of common shares outstanding for the period.
+See "Summary of Financial Information".

 "Non-current financial liabilities" is a supplemental financial measure.
 Non-current financial liabilities is comprised of the non-current portions of trade and other payables, taxes payable, notes payable and lease liabilities as presented in the Company's consolidated statements of financial position.
 See "Summary of Financial Information".